Fethienv/jaw-fragment-caching/README.md

 - JAW_SPECIFIC_1:  value controllable form admin dashboard
 - JAW_SPECIFIC_3:  value controllable form admin dashboard

-And you can use Wordpress Trensient API constants
+Or you can use Wordpress Trensient API constants, or duration in seconds

 ## Database Table: